ging/fiware-cosmos-orion-flink-connector-examples/README.md

 curl localhost:1026/v2/subscriptions
 ```

+### Triggering notifications
-Now you may start triggering changes in the entity's attributes.
+Now you may start performing changes in the entity's attributes.
 For that, you can use the following script (`files/example2/curl_ChangeAttributes.sh`):
 ```
 while true
 do